graphcore/examples/applications/popart/bert/bert_data/README.md

 **2) Pre-trained weights**

-Get Google's pre-trained weights (or produce your own by pre-training on the IPU).
-For example to get pre-trained weights for `BERT Base, uncased`:
+Weights can be pre-trained using the IPU.
+If you wish to use pre-trained weights Google's are available from the [BERT GitHub repository](https://github.com/google-research/bert).
+For example to download pre-trained weights for `BERT Base, uncased`:

 `curl --create-dirs -L https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip -o data/ckpts/uncased_L-12_H-768_A-12.zip`